LeanerCloud/AutoSpotting/START.md

         Accepts a list of comma or whitespace seperated instance types (supports globs).
         Example: ./autospotting -disallowed_instance_types 't2.*,c4.xlarge'

+  -max_time_spot_request_can_be_holding=0:
+        Maximum amount of time (in seconds) that a spot request can be in the 'holding' state, before it is cancelled.
+	        The default is to leave the spot request as it is (in the 'holding' for amazon to fullfil)

   -min_on_demand_number=0:
         On-demand capacity (as absolute number) ensured to be running in each of your groups.
         Can be overridden on a per-group basis using the tag autospotting_min_on_demand_number.